 : Indie spoof shot outside Brisbane, Australia, in which three couples must survive a night in an isolated mansion inhabited by a ‘vampire’ couple.

 Queen of the Damned, 2002.
 Directed by Michael Rymer.
 Stars Aaliyah and Stuart Townsend.
 Los Angeles: Warner.
 [Videorecording: DVD].

 : An American movie adapting two Anne Rice books, The Vampire Lestat and Queen of the Damned.
 Shot in Victoria (substituting for the US and UK) with numerous Australians in the supporting cast.

 Thirst, 1979, directed by Roy Hardy.
 Stars Chantal Contouri and Shirley Cameron.
 FG Films.
 [Videorecording: DVD, Umbrella].

 : The descendant of Elizabeth Bathory is seduced by a blood-drinking cult using brainwashing techniques, causing hallucinatory footage.

 * Why this date?
 Because this list was originally compiled as an appendix for my Masters thesis.
 An adaptation of the final thesis, an overview of Australian vampire Gothic fiction, was printed in Studies in Australian Weird Fiction vol2.

-** Thanks to Dennis Lien of the University of Minnesota Libraries for providing these details.
+*** Thanks to Jim Pollock from Virginia for bringing these to my attention, and to Dennis Lien of the University of Minnesota Libraries for his Chandler input.